Use Cases

 Document Management Systems

 What are Document Management systems?
 If you’re in a law firm or corporate legal department, a document management system (DM) is likely among your most important software.
 A document management system enables teams to file, organize, and access documents (and, today, even items like emails) for a particular client, customer, project, matter, or file (Canadian for “matter”).
 DMs minimize the potential for duplication of work and help prevent teams from using the wrong documents.
+They also allow users to find appropriate precedent.

 Enterprise Resource Planning (ERP) Systems